 Coal plant forced to remain open because of energy “emergency” hasn’t generated any power

 Washington state’s last remaining coal-fired power plant hasn’t generated meaningful electricity since January.
-Yet electricity customers in the Northwest are on the hook for the $20 million cost of a Trump administration order to keep the plant open.
+Yet electricity customers in the Northwest are on the hook for the $20 million cost of Trump administration orders to keep the plant open.

-“This plant hasn’t been producing any power over this supposed ‘emergency’ period because the grid has more than enough electricity without it, thanks to abundant hydropower,” said Ted Kelly, lead counsel at the global nonprofit Environmental Defense Fund.
+“If this coal plant is supposedly essential to keeping the lights on, then why has it been sitting idle while families and businesses pay the enormous costs of keeping it online?” said Ted Kelly, lead counsel at the global nonprofit Environmental Defense Fund.
 “The data proves that forcing this coal plant to stay open is just a wasteful charade.”

 Environmental news that matters, straight to your inbox